NothingAG/constitution/constitution.md

 Crew members will typically perform work by acting in an explicitly defined role.
 Each role has a descriptive name as well as the following:

-1. (a) A purpose: This is the ultimate that the role strives to express within the larger purpose of Nothing (see Article I).
+1. (a) A purpose: This is the ultimate goal that the role strives to express within the larger purpose of Nothing (see Article I).
 As such, the purpose guides the actions of the role.

 2. (b) Domains: These are areas and/or resources that the role may exclusively control and regulate.